reuven/OReilly-11November-01chatgpt/readme.md

 # Data from my "Pair Programming with ChatGPT" course

 This repo contains the Jupyter notebook + program files from my training for O'Reilly in November 2023.
+It'll remain open, so you can review the material later on.
+Also, I'll add the conversations from ChatGPT, so you can review those, as well.

 Enjoy!